How To Increase B2B Sales With Trust Elements On Your Website

 Price is a major factor for many B2B buyers and the pricing page is one of the most visited pages on your site.
 Duane Jackson, CEO of Kashflow, said that, after their homepage, their pricing page is the second most visited page.
 This is also true for many B2B software sites because buyers are constantly running a quick mental cost-benefit analysis, and comparing products based on price and features.

 Displaying a price also helps buyers quantify the emotional benefits you’ve pitched on the product page.
 Likewise, buyers are less anxious when they feel that you’re not hiding any costs or extra fees in your subscription plans.
+Therefore, displaying the price is an effective way to increase B2B sales.

 5. Display trust marks